-Today’s Wonder of the Day was inspired by Sophie from AL. Sophie Wonders, “What does Grasnick mean” Thanks for WONDERing with us, Sophie!
+Today’s Wonder of the Day was inspired by Dianna from AL. Dianna Wonders, “Where did my last name come from?”
+Thanks for WONDERing with us, Dianna!

 Do you like social studies?
 Learning about the past can be so much fun.
 It’s great to learn about where we’ve been and how the past shapes the future.

 Of course, it can be hard to remember lots of dates.
 Not to mention all those names!
 George Washington.
 Amelia Earhart.
 Malcolm X. Eleanor Roosevelt.
 Rosa Parks.
 Benjamin Franklin.

 How did all those people get those last names?
 Actually, how did you get your last name?
 Have you ever WONDERed about that?

 Your last name may have come from your parents.
 But where did they get it?
 If you keep tracing things back in time, your last name had to start somewhere, right?
 So how did that work?

 Many modern American last names — also called surnames — can be traced back to medieval Europe.
 That’s because when Europeans colonized North America, they brought their last names with them.

 In the Middle Ages, most Europeans lived in small villages separated by large areas of farmland.
 People rarely met those from other villages.
 Everyone knew everyone else in their village, so there wasn’t really a need for last names.